Language Access Plan

 Providing Notice to People with LEP and Identifying Language Preference

-This section includes how HCAI will notify the public about available language access services.
-Below is a check list of tools HCAI may use to notify the public of these services.
+This section includes how HCAI will notify the public about available language access services and how to identify language preferences.

-The HFBP Patient Complaint webpage portal is available in English and Spanish.
-The Patient Complaint Form is readily available in 21 different languages that can be downloaded and submitted to the HFBP by mail.
-The Patient Complaint Forms contain detailed information on how to file a complaint.
+In addition to information on HCAI’s website notifying the public in multiple languages about the HFBP, once in the HFBP Patient Complaint webpage portal, the Patient Complaint Form is readily available in 21 different languages that can be downloaded and submitted to the HFBP by mail.
+The HFBP Patient Complaint portal is available in English and Spanish.
 On the HFBP webpage, there is a link for patients to submit a translation request to the HFBP.
-Upon receipt of a patient complaint by mail that indicates a specific language need, or if a patient submits a request for the complaint form in another language not readily available for download, the HFBP will follow HCAI’s Bilingual Services Policy to translate all correspondence and communicate with the patient by mail.
-The HFBP will enter and track all patient complaints and language translation requests in the HFBP Patient Complaint File.
+Upon receipt of a patient complaint by mail that indicates a specific language need, or if a patient submits a request for the complaint form in another language not readily available for download, the HFBP will follow HCAI’s Bilingual Services Policy to translate all correspondence and communicate with the patient by mail at no cost to the patient.

-The CHW/P/R webpage content has been translated into a Spanish CHW/P/R webpage.
-In addition, the CHW/P/R Program webpage has 17 bilingual taglines (Arabic, Armenian, Cambodian, Chinese, Farsi, Hindi, Hmong, Japanese, Korean, Laotian, Mien, Punjabi, Russian, Spanish, Tagalog, Thai, Vietnamese) notifying non-English speaking and LEP persons that services are available in languages other than English upon request.
-The Workforce Development Programs will track all language requests for program applications in the requested language.
+The Office’s Community Health Workers/Promotor(a)/ Representatives (CHW/P/R) Initiative webpage content has been translated into a Spanish CHW/P/R webpage to provide notice of any program opportunities.
+In addition, the CHW/P/R Initiative webpage has 17 bilingual taglines (Arabic, Armenian, Cambodian, Chinese, Farsi, Hindi, Hmong, Japanese, Korean, Laotian, Mien, Punjabi, Russian, Spanish, Tagalog, Thai, Vietnamese) notifying non-English speaking and LEP persons that services are available in languages other than English upon request.

 Language Services

-This section includes the actions HCAI will take to provide information and services in languages other than English.
+This section includes the actions HCAI takes to provide information and services in languages other than English.

 Direct In-Language Communication